-Criminal Record Pardon – Canada Guidelines
+Criminal Record Pardon Guidelines in Canada

-Summary convictions: a criminal act that is considered less serious, punishable by smaller fines and shorter jail sentences.
+Summary convictions: a criminal act that is considered less serious, punishable by smaller fines and shorter probation and jail sentences.
 The current waiting time for criminal record clearance is 5 years from the end of your punishment.

 Indictable convictions: Most serious of criminal offences, which include drug trafficking, armed robbery and sexual assault.
 The current waiting time for criminal record clearance is 10 years from the end of your punishment.

 It should be noted that if you are a convicted sex offender, the Criminal Record Act lists sexual offences in Schedule 1.
-To remove criminal records of sex offenders, your name will still be flagged by Canadian Police Information Centre, however, your record will be kept ‘separate and apart’.
-If you were to apply for a job or volunteer working with vulnerable groups such as children, seniors or people with a disability, your record will still be flagged.
+To remove criminal records of sex offenders, your name will still be flagged by the Canadian Police Information Centre, however, your record will be kept ‘separate and apart’.
+If you were to apply for a job or volunteer working with vulnerable groups such as children, seniors or people with a disability, your record would still be flagged.

 The Barriers to Remove Criminal Records

 A criminal record suspension application may seem like a daunting task.
-Tough new laws put in place by the Canadian Government resulted in an increase of confusion, errors and, ultimately, rejection from the Parole Board of Canada (PBC).
+Tough new laws put in place by the Canadian Government resulted in an increase in confusion, errors and, ultimately, rejection from the Parole Board of Canada (PBC).

-Perhaps, the most difficult and significant problem for individuals with criminal records are employment opportunities.
-More often now than ever, employers will seek a criminal background check as part of the hiring process.
-Employers can simply decline to hire individuals with criminal records and applicants with records can be immediately disqualified.
-For many other jobs, while it may be possible to apply with a criminal record, it could be a considerable disadvantage.
-Even if the person lands a job, many employers will require that employees be insured and bonded, especially if they’re working with sensitive data, money, or working with the vulnerable (children, elderly and people with disabilities.)
+Employers can simply decline to hire individuals with criminal records and applicants with records may be immediately disqualified.
+For many jobs, while it may be possible to apply with a criminal record, it could be a considerable disadvantage.

 We’re Here To Help

-At Pardons Canada, we encourage you to follow the thousands of others who have started to remove criminal records from their past.
-You have the ability to process your criminal record suspension application yourself, however, it may end up costing you more due to the complicated legal outlines within the documents, a language barrier, or simply the lack of knowledge on how to fill out the forms properly for the Parole Board of Canada to accept your criminal record suspension application.
+At Pardons Canada, we encourage you to follow the thousands of others who have removed criminal records from their past.
+You could process your criminal record suspension application yourself, however, it may end up costing you more in time and money due to the complicated legal outlines within the documents.
+The lack of knowledge on how to fill out the forms properly or a language barrier could result in the Parole Board of Canada rejecting your application.
 That’s where we step in.

 It’s Time for a Fresh Start